e22m4u/js-service/README.md

-The `get` method of the `ServiceContainer` class creates an instance of the given constructor and saves it for next requests following the "singleton" principle.
+The `get` method of the `ServiceContainer` class creates an instance of the given constructor and saves it for next access following the "singleton" principle.

 Example: